cspace-deployment/cspace_django_project/README.md

 #### Core Applications (user-facing apps that you might actually use)

+* grouper - helps manage group membership of collectionobjects
 * imagebrowser - a "lightbox-like" app that tiles images based on a keyword query to Solr backend
 * imageserver - cacheing proxy server to serve images from CSpace server
 * imaginator - "google-lookalike" search app -- provides "N blue links" for a keyword search
+* ireports - interface to installed reports that take inputs other than CSIDs
 * internal - internal (authenticating) search appliance
 * search - public (non-authenticating) search appliance
-* ireports - interface to installed reports that take inputs other than CSIDs
+* permalinks - a permanent link for an object; renders a single object nicely
 * uploadmedia - "bulk media uploader" (BMU)

 #### Helper Applications (needed by other apps, e.g. search)